 Pay Monthly.
-Pay Monthly customers on O2 can unlock their handset totally free of charge at any time during their contract.
-Simply fill out your details in the online unlocking form (you’ll need to provide account information, some security details and your handset IMEI number).
-It can take up to 7 days for a Samsung Galaxy unlock to be processed.
+Most Samsung Galaxy smartphones can be unlocked free of charge, any time during your contract.
+To request an unlock, you should fill out the form on O2’s website.
+It can take up to 7 days for your Samsung Galaxy unlock to be processed.

-If you purchased your handset before January 2014, your handset may still be locked to the Three network.
-They can now be unlocked totally free of charge by filling out this form on Three’s website.
+If you purchased your handset before January 2014, your handset may still be locked.
+If this is the case, you can unlock your handset free of charge by filling out this form on Three’s website.
 It can take up to 7 days for the unlocking request to be processed.

 Pay As You Go.
 It’ll cost £15.32 to unlock your handset from Virgin Pay As You Go (see the tariff table for more information).
 You’ll also need to register your handset details with Virgin for security as per section 7.5 of their terms and conditions.
 Call Virgin customer services on 789 to request your unlock (calls are free from your Virgin Mobile handset).